SunDoge/Shufflenet-v2-Pytorch/README.md

 - [x] Change python version to 3.x
 - [x] Change pytorch version to 0.4.x and 1.0
+- [x] Release pretrained model
-- [ ] Retrain and release new pretrain model
+- [ ] Retrain and release new pretrained model